Polar perturbations of dilaton-Euler-Heisenberg black holes: Results and Analysis

 Before we proceed, we mention the stability analysis of the infinite branches ($n=0,1,2,\cdots$) of scalarized dRN black hole (\ref{dRN-bh}) in the Einstein-Maxwell-scalar theory with a quasi-topological term ($\alpha=\beta=1$) by coupling a scalar function $f(\phi)=e^{\alpha \phi^2}$ to both Maxwell and quasi-topological terms~\cite{Myung:2020ctt}.
 These scalarized dRN black holes correspond to the dEH black hole with dilaton hair (\ref{metric}).
 It turned out that the $n = 0$ branch of scalarized dRN black holes are stable against the radial perturbation with $l=0$, while other branches ($ n = 1,2$) of scalarized dRN black holes are unstable.
 This suggests that the dilaton propagating around the dEH black holes is stable against the $l=0$ polar perturbation.

 The stability analysis of the dEH black holes will be performed by obtaining QNM frequency of $\omega=\omega_R+\omega_I$ for gravitational mode $\Psi_g \in(R_1,K)$ and dilaton mode $\Psi_d\in \delta \phi_1$ when solving the linearized coupled equations with appropriate boundary conditions.
 These conditions are found at the outer horizon: ingoing waves and at infinity: purely outgoing waves.
-For the black hole background (\ref{oldmetric}), its radial perturbations for dilaton with $l=0,1$ were shown in~~\cite{Bakopoulos:2024hah}.
+For the black hole background (\ref{oldmetric}), the radial perturbation for a minimally coupled massive scalar with $l=1$ was performed in~Ref.\cite{Bakopoulos:2024hah}.

-Now, let us start with $l=0$ to describe the dilaton stability of the dEH black holes.
+Here, we briefly describe the dilaton stability of the dEH black holes.

 In this case, since two Zerilli variables $R_1(r)$ and $K(r)$ are redundant, the dilaton is a physically propagating mode around the dEH black holes.
 For $l=0$ (s-mode), the polar linearized equation is given entirely by the dilaton equation